Taking care of students is our utmost priority. This means we take confidentiality

 - Student access to records

 A student may access their CAPS record by requesting, in writing, to see the record.
 CAPS maintains the physical record, but the student may review the record in the presence of one of the staff counselors.
 If the record contains information that would be detrimental to the student, that information may be excluded prior to the student viewing the record.
 A student may also request that another mental health professional review the record on the student’s behalf.
-This request should be made in writing and follow the format for a Release of Information.
+This request should be made in writing and follow the format found in the Sharing Official Record Information section below.

 - Sharing official record information